Aliases for TRIM6 Gene

 GeneCards Summary for TRIM6 Gene

 TRIM6 (Tripartite Motif Containing 6) is a Protein Coding gene.
-An important paralog of this gene is TRIM58.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+An important paralog of this gene is TRIM6-TRIM34.